 Previously, supercapacitor-like structures have been considered for use in energy harvesting applications essentially as intermediary or even main energy storage units.85 The transient electric energy output of energy-harvesting materials, especially piezoelectric materials, is of irregular nature.
 The high voltage output spikes of a piezoelectric material is first rectified by using semiconductor electronics and consequently stored in a supercapacitor.
 After the terminal voltage in the capacitor has exceeded a threshold value, it is available for consuming.
 The recent work by Sun et al86 is a representative example of the role of supercapacitor in piezoelectric energy harvesting systems today.

 The output of thermoelectric generators is changing slowly in time, compared to the irregular transient signal of the piezoelectrics, but the voltage level is extremely low (10s of mV) and the internal resistance is orders of magnitudes lower than that of piezoelectric crystals.
 In such case, an external charge pump is used to boost the voltage to a suitable level for charging supercapacitor as an intermediary storage.
-The state-of-the-art commercially available step-up converter, such as LTC3108 from Linear Technology, can boost voltages up from levels as low as 20 mV and therefore allow harvesting energy from thermal gradients as low as 1ºC87; however, at a low (<50%) efficiency.
+The state-of-the-art commercially available step-up converter, such as LTC3108 from Linear Technology, can boost voltages up from levels as low as 20 mV and therefore allow harvesting energy from thermal gradients as low as 1ºC;87 however, at a low (<50%) efficiency.

 Ambient humidity as an energy source